vicki928/W01SQLPROJECT/README.md

 ## Future Goals
-Overall, for this project, I feel VERY overwhelmed.
+Overall, for this project, I feel VERY overwhelmed and rewarding at the same time. i have learned a lot in one week.

 We had to use many different tools to finish this project; however, during the lecture and after-class activities, it only had some very brief introductions on these concepts; It was very challenging for someone like me who has zero experience in coding.

 If I had more time, I would review the whole week's lecture notes and in-class recordings before starting this assignment.
 That will help me to understand the material better for this project.